fetokis/Krawtchouk-Moments-MPI/README.md

 # Krawtchouk-Moments-MPI
-Parallel MPI  reconstructed picture in C++
+Parallel MPI Calculation of torques Krawtchouk and reconstructed picture in C++ with Visual Studio.